mskim/rlayout/README.md

 	- Custom Style Support for List

 	- HeadingContainer
-		We need a mechanism to replace Heading Template with markup text. since markup do not have keys, we need to idetify which maps to which tag, this is where @markup_to_tag_map comes in as pre-defined keys, hash = Hash(@markup_to_tag_map.zip markup_lines)
+		We need a mechanism to replace Heading Template text with markup text. since markups do not have keys, we need to idetify which maps to which tag, this is where @tag_list comes in as pre-defined keys, hash = Hash(@tag_list.zip markup_lines)
-		we use this hash to look for tag and replace it with value.
+		we use this hash to look for tags and replace it with values.

-		- set_tag_map sets :markup_to_tag_map to HeadingContainer
+		- set_tag_list sets :tag_list to HeadingContainer
-		an array of key symbols in order of markup input sequence it is used to replace HeadingContainer content with markup.
+			it converts String tags to Symbol tags

 	- OrderedList
 	- UnrrderedList